 3. Having a Blog

 Blogging has been around for a very long time indeed – and for good reason.
 It is best practice to have a regularly updated blog within your website to function as the theoretical heartbeat.
-With fresh content added ideally at least weekly to your blog, this goes a long way to showing Google that your website is current and updated and therefore worth directing traffic to.
+With fresh content added ideally at least weekly to your blog, this goes a long way to show Google that your website is current and updated and therefore worth directing traffic to.
 Blogs can also take a more informal approach which can be a useful tactic to connect with customers and potential customers alike.

 Applying Best Practice to your Online Business Activities

-Thank you for taking the time to read our blog – please share it on to anyone who you think may be interested in it.
+Thank you for taking the time to read our blog – please share it with anyone who you think may be interested in it.
 If you would like Ireland Website Design to drive sales to your business and help you to reach your online aims and goals; please call us on 051393524 or click/tap here to get a quote.